 However, this is usually done on complete autopilot, either through internal dialogue or complaining to another person.
 If you repurpose the idea and use predictions consciously, the outcome is quite different.
 This method works via a scoring system from zero to 10, zero being the lowest amount of anxiety, and 10 being the worst possible.

 Grab a piece of paper and a pen and write down some social situations you’ll soon encounter.
 Write down the common scenarios that will take place in these situations and note a score next to each using the anxiety scoring system.
 Here’s an example: Entering a conversation at a bar where there are four people in total but you only know one of them as a friend.
 On paper, you could have written:

-- go to link Make eye contact with friend and strangers: 5
+- Make eye contact with friend and strangers: 5

-- rencontres celibataires vannes Greet friend and meet strangers for the first time: 8
+- Greet friend and meet strangers for the first time: 8

 You’ll find that consciously predicting scores such as the above will lessen the severity of the situation when you’re in it.

 In this day and age, a lot of socialising is done via the internet.
 With sites such as Facebook and Twitter thriving by creating a real-life feeling of interaction and relationships, it’s important we feel comfortable and safe while using these platforms.
 You can practice your social skills through Facebook, as you can do most things that are possible in real-life instances on the platform now.